cfbolz/pypy-15-blog/blogpost.rst

 This actually leads me to something else that I'd say we learned, which is that continuous integration is really awesome, and completely transformative to have for a project.
-This is not a particularly surprising insight nowadays in the open source community, it's easy to set up continuous integration on github using Travis or some other CI service.
+This is not a particularly surprising insight nowadays in the open source community, it's easy to set up continuous integration on Github using Travis or some other CI service.
 But I still see a lot of research projects that don't have tests, that don't use CI, so I wanted to mention it anyway.
 As I mentioned earlier in the post, PyPy has a quite serious testing